6 Effective Ways to Build an Author Brand

 3. USP Is your must have

 Ask your friends, family, or colleagues what they find unique and fascinating about your books.
-This will help you identify strengths that you might not be aware of.
+This will help you identify strengths you might not be aware of.

-4. Understand what you should be advertising
+4. Understand what you should advertise

-Don't advertise just one book in every possible place (only if it's your first one), and certainly don't create an entire website around it.
+Don't advertise just one book in every possible place (only if it's your first one).
+And certainly don't create an entire website around it.
 How can you use a website with your novel's name to promote future books?

 Your name is the most important aspect of creating an author brand.
 Everything else comes after.
 All your resources should have your name right next to what you're promoting.